botlaram/docs/docs/index.md

-# Welcome to RK's Technical Documentation Hub
+# Welcome to RK's Knowledge Hub

-Hello, and thank you for visiting!
+## Hello, and thank you for visiting

 My name is **Ramakrishna Botla** (RK), and I'm a dedicated Software Engineer with a passion for building, optimizing, and sharing knowledge on cutting-edge technologies.
 This documentation is crafted to be a comprehensive resource for anyone interested in **DevOps**, **Python programming**, **Kubernetes**, **Networking**, **Azure Cloud** and **Articles**.